NomenSvyat/SwitchBoxPlugin/README.md

 If you add a lot of fields to BuildConfig class via gradle this plugin is for you.

-Just add to your gradle script this block of code:
+Just add to your gradle build script this block of code:

 ```
 switchBox {
     filePath = "path-to-your-file"
+    [syncOnBuild = false (default is true)]
 }
 ```